Hybrid (online and onsite) Executive Master of Public Health Curriculum

-One-credit online course during the fall and spring semesters are 13 weeks; summer session is seven weeks.
-Each week consists of roughly one-hour pre-recorded lecture and one hour of real-time class discussion in the evening (quantitative courses may include additional discussion time), led by either the faculty member or a trained discussion leader.
+One-credit online courses during the fall and spring semesters are 13 weeks; the summer session is seven weeks.
+Each week consists of roughly one-hour pre-recorded lecture and one hour of real-time class discussion in the evening, either at 8 PM or 9 PM (quantitative courses may include additional discussion time), led by the faculty member.
+Many courses also have optional additional discussion times, e.g., labs, office hours, and expanded discussions led by a teaching fellow.

 1. Management and Leadership

-These courses provide essential skills in problem solving, management, and leadership.
-Using a model that combines deep understanding of concepts and principals, with opportunities to apply newly acquired skills, you will develop a set of tools that you can use today and in the future.
+These courses provide essential skills in problem-solving, management, and leadership.
+Using a model that combines a deep understanding of concepts and principles with opportunities to apply newly acquired skills, you will develop a set of tools that you can use today and in the future.
 The three intensives—five-day courses on the Yale campus—also allow students to grow their professional networks through interactions with peers and faculty.

 Using Evidence to Drive Decisions